Sweet, juicy pears balance a tangy balsamic vinaigrette in this pear salad recipe. Simple, elegant, and delicious, it's a perfect autumn side dish.

 This pear salad recipe celebrates some of the fall produce that we don’t talk about often enough.
 For just a moment, we’re all going to forget about apples and squash.
 This is the season of crisp fennel, tender greens, and sweet, juicy pears that just beg you to eat them.
 Together, these three fall ingredients create a salad that’s simple, flavorful, and gorgeous.
 It’s elegant enough for a special occasion meal, but it’s so easy to make that you’ll toss it together for everyday dinners and lunches too.

-Open Nature’s chopped pecans, walnuts, and hazelnuts add rich, nutty flavor and crunch to this salad, and their tangy balsamic vinaigrette perfectly balances the sweet pears.
+Chopped pecans, walnuts, and hazelnuts add rich, nutty flavor and crunch to this salad, and the tangy balsamic vinaigrette perfectly balances the sweet pears.
 Along with the fresh produce, the nuts and dressing make this pear salad recipe a show-stopping autumn side dish.
 I think you’re going to love it!

 Pear Salad Recipe Ingredients